pyranid/pyranid/COMPATIBILITY.md

 (`breakBuildBasedOnSemanticVersioning`).
 The comparison baseline is pinned via the `japicmp.baseline.version` property.

-### Intentional historical exceptions
+### Historical compatibility notes

-The japicmp configuration excludes a small set of intentional changes, kept for the record:
+The following intentional changes predate the current 4.4.0 japicmp baseline.
+They are kept here for the record;
+the current japicmp configuration has no API exclusions:

 * `Database#transaction(TransactionIsolation, ...)` (two overloads) - replaced by
   `TransactionOptions`-based overloads.